 Diagnosis of cerebral palsy

-To exclude similar diseases and confirm the diagnosis of cerebral palsy, the doctor may prescribe an additional examination, for example:
+To exclude similar diseases and confirm the diagnosis of cerebral palsy, the doctor may prescribe additional examination, for example:

 • magnetic resonance imaging (MRI) - creating a detailed image of the brain using magnetic fields and radio waves;